MouseBiteLabs/Game-Boy-DMG-Color/README.md

 **Before I go any further, please read this important disclaimer.**

 I made this project first and foremost **for my own consumption**.
-All of the features I have included are things I personally wanted.
+All of the features I have included are things I **personally** wanted.
 I have tried my hardest to make the project modular, if others would like to improve or change things easily, and I have also tried very hard to make the design somewhat less prone to potential errors during assembly (such as spacing out power pins on the FFC connectors).
 But in the end, every decision I made was for what I wanted the final product to be, with my skill level in mind.

 This project is fully open-sourced under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 Schematics, gerbers, and the BOM are provided in the various folders.
 If you choose to build this project yourself, be warned - this is a considerably advanced, and expensive build. **You are 100% liable for any damage done to your property or yourself.
 I am not responsible for any damage or loss of property incurred while attempting this project, or after completion of the project.** While I am confident in this design, I cannot claim full compatibility with every system configuration.
 And there may be latent issues that have yet to crop up.
 I will update this page if I encounter any, and if you see anything I may have missed, or some dubious design choice, feel free to ask questions or comment as such.
 Corrections are welcome.
 However, I **will not** obligate myself to providing tech support.

-**Do not attempt this project if you are uncomfortable or inexperienced with detailed electronics troubleshooting, or are not proficient in soldering.**
+### **Do not attempt this project if you are uncomfortable or inexperienced with detailed electronics troubleshooting, or are not proficient in soldering.**

 [pictures of the four blank circuit boards]

 ## Bill of Materials

 This is the high-level BOM for my specific build.
-Each folder for each board will contain detailed BOMs near the bottom of each readme that contain all of the electronic components needed for each circuit board.
+Each folder for each board will contain detailed BOMs near the bottom of each README that contain all of the electronic components needed for each circuit board.
 Note that some parts may be out of stock at these links, but many (such as the IPS kit) can be found at alternate other retailers online.
 Parts that deviate from the ones listed here (like different shell designs) might necessitate different fitment modifications.

 - Original Game Boy Color console
   -	U1 - CGB CPU (I used version B, I expect any revision except for E, which has a different pinout, will work)